人種差別の政治経済学:米国の黒人差別はなぜなくならないのか<br>The Political Economy of Racism : The Persistence of Anti-Blackness in the United States

 Why does racial inequality in America persist?
 In this important textbook, Michelle Holder and Jeannette Wicks-Lim answer this question by introducing readers to the innovative field of stratification economics.

 Stratification economics offers an antidote to conventional economics' hyper-focus on individuals and disregard for how politics shapes the economy.
-It spotlights how groups - such as racial groups - compete to gain favorable positions in society, including through political and economic domination.
-The book fuses stratification economics with intersectional theory to illuminate the influence of gender and ethnicity on how racial oppression operates.
-Drawing on history and empirical data, Holder and Wicks-Lim argue that anti-Black racism developed and persists because it protects the interests of a politically dominant social group: White Americans.
-This argument is demonstrated across the arenas of education, employment, wealth, and the criminal legal system.
-Policy intervention - through government action spurred by social movements - is necessary for achieving racial equity within the economy and beyond.
+It spotlights how groups - such as racial groups - compete to gain favorable positions in society through political and economic domination.
+The book fuses stratification economics with intersectional theory to illuminate how gender and ethnicity intertwine with racial oppression.
+Holder and Wicks-Lim argue that anti-Black racism developed and persists because it protects the interests of a politically dominant social group: White Americans.
+This argument is demonstrated across multiple arenas: education, employment, wealth, and the criminal legal system.
+Policy intervention - through government action spurred by social movements - is necessary for achieving racial equity.

 Contents